Munsif.

 }

-Effects run a function when any tracked signal changes.
-Stable since Angular 20.
+Effects run a function whenever any tracked signal changes.
+Use them for logging, syncing to localStorage, or DOM manipulation.

 typescript